RLVE: Scaling Up Reinforcement Learning for Language Models with Adaptive Verifiable Environments: Methodology

 \subsection{RL Algorithm}

-\ours{} has no special restrictions on the RL algorithm; therefore, any algorithm applicable to RLVR can be directly applied to \ours{}.
+Any algorithm applicable to RLVR can be directly applied to \ours{}.
 We adopt the DAPO algorithm~\citep{yu2025dapo}, which is a variant of the GRPO algorithm~\citep{shao2024grpo}.
 We use the standard practice of DAPO's dynamic sampling: at each rollout step, we oversample rollouts using a prompt batch size larger than the training batch size and discard prompts with identical rollout rewards across all outputs; this process repeats until the training batch is fully populated.
 Additional details are provided in Appendix~\ref{app:rl-details}.

 In this context, we define the \textit{effective prompt ratio} as the percentage of prompts whose rollouts yield non-identical rewards (and are therefore not discarded by DAPO’s dynamic sampling).
 A high effective prompt ratio indicates that a large portion of problems are appropriately challenging for the policy.
 A lower ratio increases the time per training step, as dynamic sampling requires sending more prompts to the inference engine to obtain a single one that contributes to parameter updates; a higher ratio improves learning efficiency by reducing wasted rollouts from the inference engine, which typically constitutes the computational bottleneck in LM RL training~\citep{hu2024openrlhf}.